MdSadiqMd/FlyMate-Flights-Service/README.md

 13. To add these are seeds(data) to the database run:

-    To seed(add) one Particular File:
+    To seed (add) one Particular File:

     ```bash
     npx sequelize db:seed --seed file_name.js
     ```

-    To seed(add) All Files:
+    To seed (add) All Files:

     ```bash
     npx sequelize db:seed:all
     ```

-14. To Undo the seed files:
+14. To Undo the seed file changes in DB:

     ```bash
     npx sequelize db:seed:undo:all